karlssonlord/rulemailer/README.md

 ## Warning

-You need to run `conposer install` before using this module due to requirements if using manual or modman install.
+You need to run `composer install --no-dev` before using this module due to requirements if using manual or modman install.
 Also 'vendor/autorun.php' should be included in your bootstrap file for magento.
+Alternatively you could just run `composer require guzzlehttp/guzzle` in magento root dir.

 #### Cron setup
 This module assumes that the *Magento cron* is running on your server.
 Otherwise there will be no customer data exported to Rule, other than the subscriber email.